Richard Taite (cricketer)

 Richard Hamish Taite (5 April 1911 – 5 April 1969) was an English first-class cricketer and an officer in the British Army.
 Taite served in the army from 1931 until 1959, seeing action in both the Second World War and the Korean War.
-In May 1945, he was the officer who received the German surrender of Amsterdam, for which he later decorated by the Dutch government.
+In May 1945, he was the officer who received the German surrender of Amsterdam, for which he was later decorated by the Dutch government.
 In cricket, Taite played first-class cricket in British India for the Europeans cricket team.